Our Future Path! A plan for a better world!

 In addition, when businesses and consumers cannot count on stable interest rates, they cannot easily plan their borrowing and spending.
 If we think that interest rates may rise, then we may want to borrow before the increase.
 However, if interest rates go up, then the economy may slow and make it a bad idea to borrow.
 If we think that interest rates may go down, then we may want to hold off borrowing.
 However, a business may then not be ready to take advantage of economic growth and consumers may face higher prices.

 Then, even if we get everything right in the United States, we are still at the mercy of the global economy.
 What we do here does not have much of an effect on what is going on in the rest of the world.
 If prices continue going up in other countries, then the cost of importing those goods will continue to go up and to keep our inflation high.
-If the rest of the world is in recession, then we are not going to be able to sell as many of our goods overseas, and we could remain in a recession.
+If the rest of the world is in recession, then we will not sell as many of our goods overseas, and we could remain in a recession.

 As we can see, there are a lot of problems with trying to fix inflation or a recession by just changing interest rates.
 If the changes are not done right, then the side effects can often be worse than the cure.
 The better solution would be to try to prevent inflation or a recession before it occurs.